benstraw/benstrawbridge.com/content/screenshot-a-day/index.md

 > You can’t automate an SLO for look and feel.
 Or can you?

-Screenshot-a-day is a SaaS application which will be configurable with 3 options, url and interval and dimensions.
-It will open open a web browser in a headless environment (configurable to be a browser or device) running puppateer or similar and load the url at time and take a screenshot of the windowf at the set dimensions.
+Screenshot-a-day is a SaaS application which will be configurable with 3 options: url, interval and dimensions.
+It will open a web browser in a headless environment (configurable to be a browser or device) running puppateer or similar and load the url at time and take a screenshot of the window at the set dimensions.
 It will then save this screenshot as 1 image with the timestamp attached the the filename, and add it to a frame at the end of a perpetual animated gif showing the progression of the change over time.

 **Price**: $10/year